thephpleague/csv/docs/9.0/converter/html.md

 # HTML conversion

-`HTMLConverter` converts a CSV records collection into a HTML Table by implementing the [Converter interface](/9.0/converter/#converter-interface).
+`HTMLConverter` converts a CSV records collection into a HTML Table using PHP's `DOMDocument` class.

 ## Settings